-HCB must consider other networks and people of expertise and completely embed all equity plans into the Operational Plan.
+HCL must consider other networks and people of expertise and completely embed all equity plans into the Operational Plan.
 Perrett Laver have been engaged to assist with Board recruitment to enhance the membership and skills of the Board.

-National Counties:
+National Counties :

 The link with Worcestershire County Cricket Club, the Birmingham and District League and the Worcestershire County League has proved very beneficial from a standard/quality of player selected into the 1st XI.
 This has also given us an increased inclusivity and ethnic representation.
+In addition to this in 2024 the Board has appointed a Board Director (Performance) who is also a FT Staff member of WCCC to strengthen the ties between the two counties.